Getting out and about

 The vehicle must be registered in your name and can be only be used for your benefit.
 You can nominate someone else to drive for you, but they cannot use the vehicle for their own personal needs.

-You apply for exemption from road tax when you apply for your road tax online, or by phone or at a post office.
+You apply for exemption from road tax when you apply for your vehicle tax online, or by phone or at a post office.

 If you get PIP at the standard mobility rate, you will be eligible for a reduction in road tax.
-You will have to apply directly to the DVLA for a road tax reduction.
+You will have to apply directly to the DVLA for a vehicle tax reduction.

 Blue Badge disabled parking scheme